entropydown/chumplemetry/README.md

   * wifi for debug mode
   * some internal memory for buffering
   * N analog opto-isolated electrical inputs
-  * 3 axis acclorometer (0g-2g)
+  * 3 axis accelerometer (0g-2g)
   * gps at least 10hz update rate capable
   * N warning outputs: probably wired to some leds
   * N general purpose outputs: at least one wired to led to indicate shift rpm
-  * computation limited to sampling analog inputs, determing warning thresholds, constructing and uploading telemetry string
+  * computation limited to sampling analog inputs, determining warning thresholds, constructing and uploading telemetry string
   * determine if a warning output should be triggered based on the value from one of the N analog inputs
   * determine if a general purpose output should be triggered based on the value from one of the N analog inputs
-  * generate a telemetry string from the analog inputs, acclorometer, gps at a configurable interval
+  * generate a telemetry string from the analog inputs, accelerometer, gps at a configurable interval
   * upload the telemetry string to the "cloud" at a configurable interval
   * poll the cloud for "configuration"
   * some mechanism to update software (update from sd card / usb)